personalrobotics/offscreen_render/README.md

 ![Image](http://i.imgur.com/hhyGqER.png)

 The tracker creates an offscreen window to get an OpenGL context.
 Do not close it.
 It also publishes a synthetic point cloud to `offscreen_render/synth_point_cloud` for debugging purposes.

+Usage Note:

+* Works without simulation.
+* GL rendering is currently broken.
+The tracker produces an empty gl context with no contents.
+* Before using the tracker, the Apriltags module can be used to estimate the initial position (**The initial orientation of the object must be reasonably close**).
+* The tracker works reasonably well with solid objects moving at a slow speed.